-- Ensure the plan is actively used and not forgotten. - A document to be celebrated and proud of, as it is coauthored by Council and the community. - Effectively implement the plan by ensuring all actions are measurable and can be delivered in the specified timeframe. - Ensuring there is a periodic review of the plan to evaluate the effectiveness of the plan at key timeframe milestones. - Create a culture of governance by appointing Place Activation Plan Champions to work with Council, the community and stakeholders and lead the implementation of the plan. - Put forward the best possible approach to guide future decision making and actions.
+- Ensure the Plan is actively used and not forgotten. - A document to be celebrated and proud of, as it is coauthored by Council and the community. - Effectively implement the Plan by ensuring all actions are measurable and can be delivered in the specified timeframe. - Ensuring there is a periodic review of the Plan to evaluate its effectiveness at key timeframe milestones. - Create a culture of governance by appointing Place Activation Plan Champions to work with Council, the community and stakeholders and lead the implementation of the Plan. - Put forward the best possible approach to guide future decision making and actions.